 Myth: Repairing a tire with a plug or an injected sealant is a safe way to repair tires.

-Myth: If the tire has enough tread, it is safe to put into service.
+Myth: If the tire has enough tread, it is safe to put it into service.

-Myth: All-season tires have better wet grip than summer tires.
+Myth: All-season tires have better grip in wet conditions than summer tires.